Last Updated on 2025-07-21 by Jorge Bastos

 How do you visit the engravings of the Coa Valley?

-As we said above, you need to go on a tour, there are guards close to engravings, and you’ll only be allowed to enter the areas with a guide.
-This is mostly to protect the engravings from being destroyed or damaged, but you should also note that it would be very difficult to see the rock art without the guide, and you wouldn’t understand much of it.
+As we mentioned earlier, you’ll need to go on a tour.
+There are guards nearby the engravings, and you’ll only be allowed to enter the areas with a guide.
+This is primarily to protect the engravings from destruction or damage, but it’s also worth noting that it would be very difficult to see the rock art without a guide, and you wouldn’t understand much of it.
 There are rocks with several layers of drawings, sometimes several animals, other times the same animal drawn to convey movement.

 Out of the 80 different rock art sites, only three areas are open to the public: Canada do Inferno, the first group of engravings discovered, is very close to Vila Nova de Foz Côa; Ribeira de Piscos is at Muxagata; and Penascosa is close to the village of Castelo Melhor.